jbouwh/omnikdatalogger/docker/README.md

 $ docker run --name omnikdatalogger -d -v ${PWD}/config.ini:/config.ini -p 10004:10004 jbouwh/omnikdatalogger
 ```

+If you want to access your P1 USB adapter for direct DSMR measurements you need to have acces to the USB port.
+Add `--device=/dev/ttyUSB0` as option to the docker run command (assuming this is the correct USB device)

 I also added a `docker-compose.yml` that can be used.

 So, doing exactly the same ... but using `docker-compose`: